 Staying silent will get you nowhere when it comes to securing financial aid, so if the numbers aren’t telling the whole story, make the effort to call and explain.
 Was one (or were both) of your parents laid off since the last tax year, effectively limiting their expected contribution?
 Call or write a letter to the FAFSA office to apprise them of your situation.
 They can’t be expected to help if they don’t know, and in this particular case you can ask for a reassessment to be done.
 If your parents suffer other financial difficulties or burdens (medical bills, elderly dependents, etc.) that may not be noted on the form, there is nothing to be lost by seeking a sympathetic ear, except maybe a few minutes of your time, and you could end up getting the help you need.

 There are several situations that may qualify you for independent student status (being over the age of 24, having your own dependents, serving time in the military, etc.) and it is in your best interest to see if you’re eligible to file for FAFSA this way.
 Because independent student assessments are based on your tax documents rather than those of your parents, you stand to get a lot more aid if you are able to file independently.
 Read Thomas’ post about filing independently for more info.

 File on time.

 Here’s something that the college rankings won’t tell you: most schools do not appreciate slackers!
 This means that a failure to file correct paperwork for financial aid won’t win you any help from the college you’re seeking to attend.
-And since the 50 best colleges (and even the not-so-great ones) require you to file for FAFSA before you can become eligible for institutional aid, being punctual is of the utmost importance.

 What financial aid tips do you have?
 Let us know!